raybogman/raybogman.github.io/_posts/2018-04-25-magento-imagine-2018-recap.md

 layout: post
 cover: 'assets/images/magento-imagine-2018-recap.jpg'
 title: Magento Imagine 2018 Recap
+description: 'It's a wrap, Magento Imagine 2018 was a big success.
+More than 3000 Magento experts and ecommerce professionals addented this years Magento Imagine at the Wynn in Las Vegas.
+Here is a small summary of all important Magento news.'
 date: 2018-04-25 00:00:00
 tags: magento imagine 2018 pwa 2.2.4
 author: Ray Bogman